FAQs for Practices

 - How do I get paid?

 - We use the Stripe platform for securely taking payments from patients.
-As part of the Accidentist registration process, you have to set up your own Stripe Account: we can then automatically transfer the £20 fee 7 days after the patient has paid.
+As part of the Accidentist registration process, you have to set up your own Stripe Account: the examination fee will automatically be transferred to you within 7 days.

 - What can I charge the patient?